rwirdemann/simpleweb/README.md

 # SimpleWeb

 A very simple library for building serverside rendered web apps in Golang.
-Sample:
+Example:

 ```go
 // Expects all HTML templates in $PROJECTROOT/templates